cancervariants/metakb/docs/layout/search_bar.rst

 to construct these and other advanced search queries (e.g. fuzzy searching, regular expressions) may be found in the `ElasticSearch query documentation`_.

-Individual record fields **TODO: link to record field documentation** are queryable by searching using a `fieldname:term` pattern (e.g. `genes:BRAF`).
+Individual record fields found in the :ref:`result-table` are queryable by searching using a `fieldname:term` pattern (e.g. `genes:BRAF`).
 By default, each search term is searched against every field of the dataset.
 This can be helpful for removing evidence records that describe terms that are not the subject of the evidence, but are mentioned in the record text (e.g. as a